Viewing archives for

 Genetics and insurance: Complexities in the genomic era

 This event took place on 15th May 2024, at the Wellcome Collection, London.
-Below is the programme and some background information; a summary paper is in process and will be added to this page in due course.
+Below is the programme and some background information; a summary paper can be found here.

 10:30 – 11:30 Session 1 – Chair: Professor Anneke Lucassen